NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 </figure><br>

-## Surface Directional Reflectance (SDR)
+## Surface Directional Reflectance

-Next let's take a look at one of the SDR datasets.
+Next let's take a look at one of the Surface Directional Reflectance datasets.
 We will pull in only the data bands, for this example.

 ### Reflectance Data Bands